Managing Forms in Collect¶

 - Define empty cell in your tests to be a cell that is either empty or contains a single space.

-Other values will be preceded by an apostrophe.
+Values from questions: text, select_multiple and barcode will be preceded by an apostrophe.
 This prevents Google Sheets from guessing at the data type and applying a format that may not be appropriate (e.g. making 1940 10 5 into a date when it actually is the value of a select multiple).
 Raw values may be used in any kind of computation and the apostrophes only are visible when editing a value.
 You may choose to manually apply a format for certain columns if desired.

 Using Google Drive as a server, filled forms are sent to the first sheet in a given spreadsheet, no matter what its name is.
 If you use one spreadsheet to keep a form definition and to collect filled forms make sure the sheet you expect to be filled is in the first place.